jerredrogero/PriceAdjustPro/README.md

 - Frontend development server runs on http://localhost:3000
 - API endpoints are proxied from the frontend to the backend

+## Email configuration

+Verification and password reset emails require SMTP credentials.
+Set the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` environment variables (along with optional overrides such as `EMAIL_HOST`, `EMAIL_PORT`, and `DEFAULT_FROM_EMAIL`) before deploying to production.
+Without these values, the app falls back to the console email backend in development and refuses to start in production so you don't accidentally ship without working email.

 ## Contributing

 1. Fork the repository